jae1911/sitecontent/content/wiki/resonite/bot.md

 - `/disableLogin2FA` - Disables login 2FA
 - `/changeUsername <old username> <new username>` - Changes your username (can only be used once every 7 days)
 - `/serverinfo` - Displays some information about the server like the current uptime, Linux version and runtime version
+- `/setPrimaryEmail <email>` | `/addAlternateEmail <email>` - Either changes your main account email or adds a new alternative one (useful if your Patreon email doesn't matches your Resonite one)

 ### Patreon only